 The amphicars at Disney Springs, what in the world are they?
-If you’ve visited Disney Springs recently and been to the Boat House, you’ve likely seen the amphicars – the cars that are driving on the lake.
+If you’ve visited Disney Springs recently and been to the Boat House, you’ve likely seen the amphicars – the cars driving on the lake.
 Yes, automobiles that operate on water.
 Or a car that becomes a boat once on the water.
 Often referred to as “cars that swim.”
-If you haven’t seen or heard of the amphicars yet, here is everything you need to know, along with why you should ride in one.
+If you haven’t seen or heard of the amphicars yet, here is everything you need to know and why you should ride in one.

 These cars are the only land and water car in the world.
 Officially known as amphicars, you can ride them at Disney Springs in Orlando, Florida.
-Once upon a time, Disney Springs was the only place in America where you could take a ride with a captain.
-Now, you can also ride these iconic cars at Branson Landing, Missouri.
+Once upon a time, Disney Springs was the only place in America where you could ride with a captain.
+You can also ride these iconic cars at Branson Landing, Missouri.

 TIP: If you are planning to stay onsite at Disney be sure to read this.
 This is how you can stay onsite at any of the Disney properties for 50% off the listed price.

 The idea of an amphibious car was the brainchild of Hans Trippel, a German designer.
 The Amphicar Model 770 debuted in 1961.
 The vehicles were produced in Germany by Quandt Group and were available to buy from 1961 to 1968.
 Production stopped in 1965, with 3,878 produced, of which 3,046 were imported into the U.S.

 By all accounts, amphicars offered subpar performance both on land and water.
 The cars are plagued with poor design and are prone to leaks.
 Most importantly, they were overpriced for their time.
 Our driver Joshua explained that at the time, they were priced in the same range as a 1961 Jaguar E-Type, and during a very unusual novelty, they could not compete with the luxury cars at the time.